Set up a Palworld Dedicated Server Fast – 10 Powerful Steps!

 Recommended Hardware Specs

 • RAM: 8GB might work if you’re just testing with a couple of friends.
 But don’t rely on it.
 You’ll run into crashes if things get busy.
 If you’re aiming for something stable for 10–30 players, go with 16GB.
-If you’re modding heavily or hosting a big world, 32GB is a safer bet.
+If you’re hosting a big world, 32GB is a safer bet.

 • Storage: You need at least 40GB of SSD space.
 Not just for the game files, but to make sure the world loads fast and saves don’t lag.
 NVMe is even better.
 Just don’t run it off a spinning HDD unless you want pain.